 This quality standard covers preventing and controlling infections in hospitals and other secondary care settings that develop because of treatment or from being in a healthcare setting (healthcare-associated infections).
 It includes monitoring, responsibilities, and policies and procedures in secondary care organisations to reduce the risk of infection in patients, staff and visitors.
 It describes high-quality care in priority areas for improvement.

-It does not cover surgical wound infections, which are covered in NICE’s quality standard for surgical site infection.
+It does not cover surgical wound infections, which are covered in NICE’s quality standard on surgical site infection.

-NICE has also published a quality standard for infection prevention and control in all healthcare settings.
+NICE has also published a quality standard on infection prevention and control in all healthcare settings.